LinMulikas/LinMulikas/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working on the Application of 2024 Fall PhD in Applied Mathematics, Computer Science and related areas.
-And I'm also reviewing the courses I'm taken to prapare for the Summer Camp of USTC, CUHK and other possible interview.
+And I'm also reviewing the courses I'm taken to prapare for the Summer Camp of CUHK and other possible coming interview.
 - 💻 I'm doing some learn in the research of Neural Network.
-And prepare for the RL.
+And try to review some knowledge I've learnt.

-- 📖 I’m interested in Applied Mathematics, Programming Language Theory, AI especially AI for Science.
+- 📖 I’m interested in Applied Mathematics, Programming Language Theory, Computer Algebra, AI, especially AI for Science.
+  - Programming Language Theory.
+    Especially the Functional Programming, I've leant the basic knowledge of Haskell, Lisp.
+And I'm interested in some other pattern of programming language.
+  - Computer Algebra.
+    I want to learn something about the Symbolic Equation, but this may need some other algebraic background.
+  - AI, AI for Science.
+    I feel there maybe some connection between Language itself and the human intelligence.
+So I'll try to build the knowledge I need.
+    AI for Science is something like use AI tools in Applied Mathematics in my opinion.
+So I'll also learn the basic idea of AI in the modern era.

 - 🎸 I'll be a vocal in a coming Chinese Rock Band.
+  I like some music like The Gar.

 - 💬 Contact me by wangdl2020@sustech.edu.cn if you're also interested in the related filed or looking forward some PhD students in the related areas.

 # Skills